— John Brisker (@JohnBrisker2021) September 23, 2023

 THE TRIPLE DOUBLE

-There's a couple of infamous plays most remember Davis for but it was his almost triple-double in 2003 that is most remembered.
-With seconds left in a 25-point win against the Utah Jazz, Davis intentionally missed a shot at his team's own basket so he could record a triple-double.
-The triple-double didn't count, he was fined by the Cavs and given the nickname "Wrong Way" for his attempt at stat padding.
+There are a couple of infamous plays that come to mind when mentioning Davis.
+One is the almost triple-double in 2003.
+With seconds left in a 25-point win against the Utah Jazz, Davis intentionally missed a shot at his team’s own basket so he could record a triple-double.
+The triple-double didn’t count; he was fined by the Cavs and given the nickname “Wrong Way Ricky” for his attempt at stat padding.

 “I did some bad things, but the only thing I regret is my triple-double.”
 Said Davis in 2011 interview while playing in the NBDL.
 “But everything else comes with experience.
 People forget I got drafted when I was 17, so I had a lot of young ‘myself-myself’ attitude, and now it’s more about being part of a team, and more of what I can do to help the team.”